giovannilupi/dotfiles/README.md

 ![screenshot](screenshots/screenshot3.png)
 ![screenshot](screenshots/screenshot4.png)

-## Recommended Programs
+## Dependencies

-Here is a list of the programs that I recommend for use in this setup:
+Here are some of the programs and binaries that I use in this setup.

+### Recommended Programs

 [`Visual Studio Code`](https://code.visualstudio.com/): main code editor